AlexPanaite/JavaStudentManagement/README.md

 # JavaStudentManagement
- Simple java app which let you manage students from university \n You will need JDBC connector for it.
+ Simple java app which let you manage students from university.
+ You will need JDBC connector for it.